EmbarkStudios/cargo-fetcher/README.md

 ### `sync`

-The `sync` subcommand is the actual replacement for `cargo fetch`, except instead of downloading crates aren registries from their normal location, it downloads them from your storage backend, and splats them to disk in the same way that cargo does, so that cargo won't have to do any actual work before it can start building code.
+The `sync` subcommand is the actual replacement for `cargo fetch`, except instead of downloading crates and registries from their normal location, it downloads them from your storage backend, and splats them to disk in the same way that cargo does, so that cargo won't have to do any actual work before it can start building code.

 ## Contributing